-If you arrive at camp before check-in starts, please enter the parking lot and make an immediate left.
+If you arrive at camp before check-in starts, please enter the camp driveway and make an immediate left to enter the first parking lot.
 Enter one of the four defined lanes and pull as far forward as you can so that we can minimize the number of vehicles that may be left to wait on the road.
 The check-in process will begin in this parking lot.